 Select items to indicate features found along the trail.

 Mountain Bike Trail

 Goldfields & Mining

-Rainbow Lake walking track is a 2.5km, grade 3 Return hike located in the Kosciuszko National Park, NSW.
+Rainbow Lake walking track is a 2.5km, grade 3 return hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Wind through wide expanses of snowgrass framed by snowgum trees and dotted with delicate alpine wildflowers the region is renowned for, like billy buttons, paper daisies, and silver snow daisies.
 Though snow-covered in winter, the track is radiant in spring, making this a picturesque walk you and the kids will love.

 There are some gentle climbs and small creeks to cross before catching first glimpses of sun sparkling upon Rainbow Lake, but it’s all part of the adventure.
 After your walk, take your pick of lakeside picnic spots, and then bask in the sunshine to soak up the splendour of your surroundings in the Australian Alps region.

 Rainbow Lake was created in the early 1900s to supply water to what used to be Hotel Kosciuszko.
 This delightful slice of Snowy Mountains heritage is also a great spot for fly fishing, so try your luck for trout.
 Gang gang cockatoos are just one of the birds which might pop out to greet you while you’re there, and be sure to keep your eyes peeled for shy wombats.